wage theft class actions

 April 16, 2013 – PE&G attorney Nick Carlin thwarted an attempt by defendant restaurant chain to stall – potentially for years – the firm's clients' class action claims for wage theft and other violations of the California Labor Code.
 The restaurant chain recently began requiring its employees to sign arbitration agreements, and Mr. Carlin represents a separate group of employees in arbitration who were similarly deprived of their rights.
 The restaurant chain argued that all proceedings in the class action (involving plaintiffs who did not sign the arbitration agreement) should halt until after the arbitration is concluded.
 The firm's attorneys successfully argued to San Francisco Superior Court judge Marla Miller that this was an improper effort to hold the class action hostage and deny the firm's clients access to the justice system.
 The judge agreed, and permitted the class action to move forward.

 Our firm works on behalf of employees on a class-wide basis, helping them to recover earnings lost as a result of unlawful labor practices.
 These Labor Code violations range from denial of meal and rest breaks to falsifying of time records and denial of overtime pay.
-Our most recent victory in this area resulted in a $1.9 million settlement and an average payment of over $1,650 to each of the individual class members.
+Our most recent victory in this area resulted in a combined $10.5 million settlement for several classes of employees, and an average payment of up to $4,000 (depending on the type of employment) to each of the individual class members.